samuelebortolotti/samuelebortolotti.github.io/README.md

 make install
 ```

-> For other functionalities you can check out the [Makefile](Makefile) rules by typing
+> For other functionalities you can check out the [Makefile](Makefile) rules by typing:
 > ```bash
 > make help
 > ```